Jastrzębski Węgiel: Club history

 The team led by Piazza took 4th place of the Polish Championship and has been eliminated in the Playoff 12 stage of the 2014–15 CEV Champions League by Italian club Sir Safety Perugia (2–3, 0–3).
 Piazza left the club after that season and has been replaced by an Australian coach Mark Lebedew.
 Except for the coach, a few significant players left the club: previous captain and opposite Michał Łasko, opposite Mateusz Malinowski and outside hitter Zbigniew Bartman.
 It was all caused by the financial crisis in the mining industry, the branch closely related to the club's main sponsor – JSW.

 Mark Lebedew remained as the Jastrzębski Węgiel head coach for 3 seasons, during his work the club achieved its 7th bronze medal of the Polish Championship after 2 matches for 3rd place against Asseco Resovia (3–1, 3–2).
 As a result, Jastrzębski Węgiel once again gained the right to compete in the upcoming CEV Champions League season.
 On 12 January 2018, the club informed about dismissing Mark Lebedew.
-The dismissal of the head coach took place two days after losing the quarterfinals of the 2017–18 Polish Cup to ONICO Warszawa (2–3).
+The dismissal of the head coach took place two days after losing the quarterfinals of the 2017–18 Polish Cup to Onico Warsaw (2–3).
 His duties were taken over by his assistant Leszek Dejewski and the next official head coach Ferdinando De Giorgi took over the team on 12 January 2018.
 De Giorgi was a head coach of the Polish national team from 2016 to 2017, and prior to that – of ZAKSA Kędzierzyn-Koźle.

 The 2017–18 PlusLiga season Jastrzębski Węgiel finished in 5th place.
 Before the 2018–19 PlusLiga season, a few notable players reinforced the squad: two–time World Champion Dawid Konarski and two national team members: Julien Lyneel and Christian Fromm.
 In the middle of December, De Giorgi decided to break an agreement with the club, after receiving an offer from Italian club Cucine Lube Civitanova.
 On 16 December 2018, Roberto Santilli was announced as the new head coach.
 Santilli was already coaching Jastrzębski Węgiel from 2007 to 2010, and returned to the club from Jastrzębie-Zdrój after 8 years.